digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

       --system-tray|--no-system-tray
                             start up as an entry in the system tray.
                             ``--no-system-tray`` is the default.
+      --single-instance|--no-single-instance
+                            run one instance only, further launches focus the existing instance.
+                            ``--single-instance`` is the default.
       --hide-on-focus-out|--no-hide-on-focus-out
                             minimize the main window automatically on focus out.
                             ``--no-hide-on-focus-out`` is the default.